jaykim0510/jaykim0510.github.io/_posts/data_engineering/2022-07-25-data-engineering-series19.md

 There are a number of implementations of this idea: Apache Kafka, Amazon Kinesis, NATS Streaming, Tank, and Apache Pulsar to name a few.
 We can probably credit Kafka with popularizing the idea.

-There arethree key priorities of these types of systems: **performance, high availability, and scalability**.
+There are three key priorities of these types of systems: **performance, high availability, and scalability**.
 If it’s not fast enough, the data becomes decreasingly useful.
 If it’s not highly available, it means we can’t reliably get our data in or out.
 And if it’s not scalable, it won’t be able to meet the needs of many enterprises.

-## Raft: Consensus Algorithm

 # Kafka Log

 ## Commit Log

+Usually, Commit Log is associated with relational database systems.
+In fact, you can think about Commit Log as a part of your architecture where every transaction is written to some reliable log.
+The transactions are then read from the log and processed by consumers.
+This architecture can be implemented using the Event Streaming pattern.
+Kafka is designed for event streaming and acts very similar to a Commit Log.
+Kafka has a concept of partitions to parallelize the processing of events.

-# MySQL Log
+# RDBMS Log

+## PostgreSQL
+PostgreSQL is based on the Write-Ahead Log.
+The log represents a binary stream of low-level physical instructions.
+PostgreSQL provides Logical Decoding to extract the changes in an eye-friendly format.

+## MySQL / MariaDB
+MySQL has a concept of storage engines that represent different strategies for storing your database.
+There are many storage engines and you can write your own but the most interesting are InnoDB (B-tree index), MyRocks (LSM index), and MyISAM.
+This architecture is flexible but requires a separate WAL log used by a storage engine.

+Binary Log (also known as binlog) is the Commit Log used for replication and decoupled from storage engines.
+It has a simple defined format that can be easily parsed.
+Additionally, every storage engine maintains its own WAL log.
+The format of the log is specific to the storage engine.

+In MySQL, every transaction is written to the Commit Log and a WAL.
+Transactions are considered distributed as they require a two-phase commit (2PC) in the two log files.

+As mentioned above, rolled-back transactions will not appear in the Commit Log.
+In MySQL, this is true only for transactional storage engines like InnoDB and MyRocks.
+In non-transactional storage engines like MyISAM rolled-back transactions may appear in the log and make your data inconsistent.

 ## Write Ahead Log